-- This table presents the number of hate crime offenses distributed by the known offender's race and ethnicity, as well as the offense type.
-Federal (FBI) hate crime data are also included. - The Hate Crime Statistics Program collects details about an offender's bias motivation associated with 13 offense types already being reported to the UCR Program: murder and nonnegligent manslaughter, rape, aggravated assault, simple assault, intimidation, human trafficking-commercial sex acts, and human trafficking-involuntary servitude (crimes against persons); and robbery, burglary, larceny-theft, motor vehicle theft, arson, and destruction/damage/ vandalism (crimes against property).
-The law enforcement agencies that participate in the UCR Program via the National Incident-Based Reporting System (NIBRS) collect data about additional offenses for crimes against persons and crimes against property.
+- The Hate Crime Statistics Program collects data about both single-bias and • multiple-bias hate crimes.
+A single-bias incident is defined as an incident in which one or more offense types are motivated by the same bias.
+A multiple-bias incident is defined as an incident in which one or more offense types are motivated by two or more biases. - The Hate Crime Statistics Program collects details about an offender's bias motivation associated with 13 offense types already being reported to the UCR Program: murder and nonnegligent manslaughter, rape, aggravated assault, simple assault, intimidation, human trafficking-commercial sex acts, and human trafficking-involuntary servitude (crimes against persons); and robbery, burglary, larceny-theft, motor vehicle theft, arson, and destruction/damage/ vandalism (crimes against property).
+The law enforcement agencies that participate in the UCR Program via NIBRS collect data about additional offenses for crimes against persons and crimes against property.
 These data appear in Hate Crime Statistics in the category of other.
-Law enforcement agencies that submit their data via NIBRS also collect hate crime data about drug or narcotic offenses, gambling offenses, prostitution offenses, weapon law violations, and animal cruelty offenses, which are published in the category crimes against society.
+Law enforcement agencies that submit their data via NIBRS also collect hate crime data about drug or narcotic offenses, gambling offenses, prostitution offenses, weapon law violations, and animal cruelty offenses, which are published in the category crimes against society. - The aggregate total of adult and juvenile individual victims will not equal the total number of crimes against persons because not all law enforcement agencies report the ages of individual victims.